koro-xx/gess-client/README.md

 	Alleg_ROOT: path to a dir containing include/allegro5 and lib/liballeg*
 	IRC_CLIENT_INCLUDE_DIR: path to a dir contianing the libircclient headers.
 	IRC_CLIENT_LIBRARY: path to the ircclient library (probably libircclient.so)

+To build on windows (with cmake and visual studio) from the visual studio developer command prompt do the following, making sure to replace [VARS] by declarations of the form -DVAR=path as explained above pointing to the libraries:
+	cd gess-client
+	mkdir build
+	cmake -G "NMake Makefiles" -DCMAKE_BUILD_TYPE=Release [VARS] .. nmake

+To run the executable, you must copy the dlls of all the required libraries (ircclient and allegro) to gess-client/build.